citisolo/scandigilib/README.md

 # scandigilib

-> Generates thumbnails and metadata database for a digital library
+> A library that generates thumbnails and metadata database for a digital library

 ## Install